McKendree University: Athletics

 The McKendree athletic teams are called the Bearcats.
 The university is a member of NCAA Division II, after completing the transitioning process from the National Association of Intercollegiate Athletics (NAIA) in July 2013.
 The university competed as an Independent during the 2011–12 academic year (in NCAA D-II play) before becoming a member of the Great Lakes Valley Conference (GLVC) for the 2012–13 academic year as a provisional NCAA member.

-In addition to GLVC sponsored sports, McKendree also fields NCAA-sanctioned teams in women's bowling as an independent program and men's volleyball at the National Collegiate (Division I/II) level in the Midwestern Intercollegiate Volleyball Association (MIVA).
-The women's bowling team won the 2017 NCAA National Collegiate Bowling Championship.
-They were runner-up in the 2018 event.
-The school also fields teams outside of the NCAA structure in two NCAA-sponsored sports and four non-NCAA sports.
-In the NCAA sports of men's ice hockey and women's lacrosse, McKendree is respectively a member of the ACHA Division II in the Mid-American Collegiate Hockey Association (MACHA) and the Western Intercollegiate Lacrosse Association (WILA).
-The non-NCAA sports sponsored by McKendree are men's and women's bowling, men's and women's powerlifting, and co-ed bass fishing.

 Prior to joining the NCAA, McKendree was a member of the Illinois Intercollegiate Athletic Conference (IIAC) from 1912–13 to 1937–38.
-They were in the NAIA as members of the American Midwest Conference (with the exception of football where they played in the Midwest League of the Mid-States Football Association (MSFA)) from 1987–88 to 2010–11.
+They were in the NAIA as members of the American Midwest Conference (with the exception of football where they played in the Midwest League of the Mid-States Football Association (MSFA) from 1987–88 to 2010–11.

 McKendree competes in 39 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, ice hockey (DI and DII), powerlifting, rugby, soccer, swimming & diving, tennis, track & field (indoor and outdoor), volleyball, water polo and wrestling; while women's sports include basketball, beach volleyball, bowling, cross country, golf, ice hockey, lacrosse, powerlifting, rugby, soccer, softball, swimming & diving, tennis, track & field (indoor and outdoor), volleyball, water polo and wrestling; and co-ed sports include bass fishing, cheerleading and dance.

-Move to NCAA Division II

-On July 12, 2010, the university was informed by the NCAA Division II Membership Committee that it was accepted into the NCAA Division II.
-McKendree continued to play in the NAIA during the two-year candidacy period, before it became a member of the GLVC during the provisional year.
-The fourth academic year, 2013–2014, the NCAA would vote to make McKendree an active member of NCAA D-II.

-On October 6, 2010, it was announced that McKendree University received and accepted an invitation to the GLVC.
-The Bearcats became the 17th member of the GLVC in 2012.
-The university is now eligible for all conference and NCAA championships.

-McKendree Worldwide

-McKendree University also has campuses in Radcliff, Kentucky, classes online, classes at Scott Air Force Base, and nursing bachelors and masters programs at several locations in Southern Illinois.